Linux virtual machines in Azure

 Discover self-paced labs and popular quickstart templates for common configurations.

 Pre-provisioned VMs and partner solutions

 Connect with certified partners and choose from thousands of apps and VM images on:

 Frequently asked questions about Azure and Azure VMs

 Azure supports all the major Linux distributions, including Red Hat Enterprise Linux, CentOS, CoreOS, Debian, Oracle Linux, SUSE Linux Enterprise, openSUSE, and Ubuntu.

-Azure allows a range of guest operating systems, including the Azure-endorsed Linux distributions and supported Windows Server versions.
-You can also migrate virtual machines from these VMware and Microsoft Hyper-V environments with Azure Site Recovery.
-VMs migrated from these on-premises virtualization platforms run as native Azure IaaS VMs and are not dependent on the on-premises hypervisor.
+A range of guest operating systems, including the Azure-endorsed Linux distributions and supported Windows Server versions.
+Migrate virtual machines from these VMware and Microsoft Hyper-V environments with Azure Site Recovery.
+VMs migrated from these on-premises virtualization platforms run as native Azure IaaS VMs and aren’t dependent on the on-premises hypervisor.

 Azure offers a broad range of virtual machines—there’s a VM for every workload.
 View the entire set of Azure Virtual Machine Series or read the documentation for Linux VMs to learn more.

 You get co-located technical support from Azure, Red Hat, and SUSE with just one ticket.
 Explore Azure support options and choose the plan that best fits your needs.

 Of course.
 Create an Azure free account to learn how Azure works, try products and cloud services, and view tutorials on how to deploy your first solution in 10 minutes or less.